mkushnir/mrksvnup/README.md

 custom kernel configurations during update) unless the containing directory was removed on the server.

-During update procedure an _svndiff_ document is obtained given the source and target revisions, and the files are edited along with this document.
+During an update procedure the server "pushes" _svndiff_ documents to the client given the source and target revisions.
+The client modifies the corresponding files along with these documents.
 When something went wrong, a full copy of an individual file is checked out from the server using the _get-file_ svn command.
 Each file's remote path and final checksum is saved in the database.

 The _mrksvnup_ utility can also repair a corrupted tree (to some extent) using some minimal state about each tracked file: its remote path and the